 -In many cases, there are several departments involved (service, kitchen, office, etc.), but turnover is only stored in one department in the Logbook.
 So, it’s important that you also leave all departments ticked in this filter.
 This means productivity will be calculated on the total turnover and the total number of hours clocked.
 If you have saved the total turnover under the service department in the Logbook and then only select service department here, this can give a distorted view.

 -There is a way to divide sales in the Logbook by department.
 However, splitting the turnover per department can also distort the picture.
 This is because, in reality, not only the kitchen is responsible for the food turnover and service is not solely responsible for the drinks turnover.
 Everyone works together to generate the entire turnover.
-When creating a productivity analysis, we also recommend that you look at the whole picture, i.e. all turnover and all clocked hours, for a certain period of time.
+When creating a productivity analysis, we also recommend that you look at the whole picture, i.e. all turnover and all clocked hours, for a certain period of time. - Locations: Select the locations you want to analyse.

 Note: In the Logbook, you can only enter turnover per department, which also applies to a department that covers multiple locations.
 So, it is not possible to enter turnover by location.
-You can compare total turnover with total clocked hours of all locations, or total turnover with the clocked hours of only the selected locations.
+You can compare total turnover with total clocked hours of all locations, or total turnover with the clocked hours of only the selected locations. - Labour costs calculation: Choose between clocked hours and contract hours & clocked hours.

 Here’s how labour costs are calculated per option.